ufcg-lsd/asperathos/quick-start.md

    }
 }
 ```

+The 'cmd' needs to contain the command that will launch the file that will consumes the workload, in this tutorial will be '"python", "application.py"'.
+The 'img-url:port' variable will be the image generated in the first tutorial of this guide.
+The 'workload-url' is a url containing a text file with a list a urls, each of those containing text charatecters.
+The 'datasource-type' will be 'influxdb' in this example.
+The 'env_vars' variable needs to contain any environment variables that the file contained in the image generated in the first tutorial of this guide will use.

 2. Then, in a different terminal, run the following command to submit the job to the Manager component.